philliplab/MochModel4/test/MochModel4Tests.md

 ### Transition 6 - Diagnosis of Symptomatic Mothers
-#### <a name="SymptomaticDiagnosisRatesmatchesinputs"></a>Symptomatic Diagnosis Rates matches inputs
+#### <a name="SymptomaticExponentialDiagnosisRatesmatchesinputs"></a>Symptomatic Exponential Diagnosis Rates matches inputs

 Scenario(s): AllSymptomsNoMortExpDiag

-When the kaplan meier curves of the symptomatic diagnosis rates are compared to the input values, they should look similar
+When the kaplan meier curves of the symptomatic diagnosis rates are compared to the input values, they should look similar.
+This is only for the case where the transition is based on the exponential distribution

 [To Summary Table](#summary_tab_link)
 ![plot of chunk unnamed-chunk-19](figure/unnamed-chunk-19.png)